ericstewart/threat-intelligence/readme.md

 With more time, I'm considering looking at some of the following goals

+* More testing!
 * Improve the indicator search capability (allowing multiple criteria per field, options to AND/OR, and include more fields from the source data)
-* Continue refactoring to see if there are bits of the rest-api (Pedestal) that can be extracted to Polylith components cleanly and better leverage Clojure's Component library across Polylith components
+* Continue refactoring to see if there are bits of the rest-api (such as Pedestal) that can be extracted to Polylith components cleanly and better leverage Clojure's Component library across Polylith components
 * Add a new component for the indicator lookup/search that uses a database component as a backend (seeded by the source data).
 Might consider Sqlite, Datalevin, XTDB, or something similar.
 * Add an alternative logging component that uses another logger more condusive to observability
 * Expriment with how an upgrade of something significant (like new major version of Pedestal) would be supported by Polylith